How to Use Twitter for Sales Prospecting?

 - What are the strategies if I’m using a branded Twitter account?

 Thinking about using Twitter in your prospection?
 If your audience is active there, you definitely should!
 Reply rate there through the roof.
-But there are a few requirements to know before adding Twitter to your strategy mix.
+But there are a few requirements to know before adding Twitter to your marketing & sales mix.

 Want to master Twitter as an outbound channel?
 Read-on